Paul Santorini: Academic career and later life

-The University of Athens gave him a degree in physics in 1933 and one year later he received a Ph.D. from the institution in the field of mathematics and physics.
-Paul became a professor at the School of Physics which was part of the University of Athens.
-Paul taught applied physics and experimental electromagnetic radiation from 1936–1946.
+The University of Athens awarded Santorini a degree in physics in 1933, and one year later he received a Ph.D. from the institution in the field of mathematics and physics.
+He became a professor at the School of Physics, which was part of the University of Athens.
+Santorini taught applied physics and experimental electromagnetic radiation from 1936–1946.
 He continued his work in electromagnetism and began building radiolocation systems for the Hellenic Military and was transferred to the High Command of Anti-Aircraft Defense a position which he held from 1936 to 1940.
 He built prototypes of electronic weapons.
 His research focused on developing instruments that used radio waves to determine the distance angle and radial velocity of objects relative to a specific position.
 The instrument was used to track aircraft.
-In his biography, Paul claims that many of his prototypes were shared with different countries by the Greek government and that he was not credited for his inventions.
+In his biography, Santorini claims that many of his prototypes were shared with different countries by the Greek government and that he was not credited for his inventions.
 He returned to the Ministry of Agriculture focusing his research on water measurements from 1940 to 1946.

-From 1947 to 1964, he became professor of experimental physics and Chair of the Experimental Physics Laboratory II at the National Technical University of Athens and also took a position at the Agricultural University of Athens as a professor and director of the physics laboratory.
+From 1947 to 1964, Santorini became professor of experimental physics and Chair of the Experimental Physics Laboratory II at the National Technical University of Athens and also took a position at the Agricultural University of Athens as a professor and director of the physics laboratory.
 During this period in 1946 Greece witnessed a phenomenon known as Ghost rockets.
-Paul was assigned to investigate the unidentified flying objects, he was 53 years old.
-By this point in his life, Paul was a distinguished professor and scientist who wrote hundreds of articles ranging from structural engineering, hydraulics, and electromagnetism.
+Santorini was assigned to investigate the unidentified flying objects, he was 53 years old.
+By this point in his life, he was a distinguished professor and scientist who wrote hundreds of articles ranging from structural engineering, hydraulics, and electromagnetism.
 He became professor emeritus at the National Technical University of Athens and the Agricultural University of Athens by 1964, he was 71 years old.
 He continued writing until the end of his life and was a member of the New York Academy of Science, Acadèmie Des Sciences de Toulouse, Institut des Hautes Études Scientifiques, and the Royal Society of Arts.
 He also won several awards throughout his life for his distinguished excellence in the field of science.
 His academic writing can be separated by the subjects of his articles.
-Early in his career, he wrote about civil engineering during the middle point of his career most of his works dealt with electromagnetic applications and finally towards the end of his life he theorized about the universe.
-The scholar wrote over 350 articles and over 59 of his works were selected and discussed in his biography.
-He died at 93 years old with distinction and was buried at the Third Cemetery of Athens.
+Early in his career, he wrote about civil engineering, during the middle point of his career most of his works dealt with electromagnetic applications, and finally towards the end of his life he theorized about the universe.
+Santorini wrote over 350 articles and over 59 of his works were selected and discussed in his biography.
+He died at 93 years old and was buried at the Third Cemetery of Athens.